murat-taskaynatan/BlockDAG-Node-Dashboard/INSTALL_README.md

 This guide walks through installing the BlockDAG Dashboard service on a fresh machine.
 It covers both deployment options shipped in this repository:

-- `scripts/install_dashboard.sh` – installs from a local checkout.
+- `install_dashboard.sh` – installs from a local checkout.
-- `scripts/install_from_github.sh` – clones from GitHub and installs in one step.
+- `install_from_github.sh` – clones from GitHub and installs in one step.

 > **Default Paths**
 > - Application files: `/opt/blockdag-dashboard`